ome-zarr-models/ome-zarr-models-py/docs/index.md

 ## Roadmap

-This is our roadmap, with major features in order of importance:
+This is our draft roadmap.

+### v1

-1. A working validator for OME-zarr 0.4 datasets
+- A working validator for OME-zarr 0.4 datasets

+### v2

-2. Ability to write metadata after creation/modification
+- Ability to write metadata after creation/modification
-3. A working validator for OME-zarr 0.5 datasets
+- A working validator for OME-zarr 0.5 datasets
-4. ...?s